 - • Freight Pay and Audit – This feature helps companies automatically audit each carrier invoice.
 TMSs like Kuebix indicate which bills are within the predetermined threshold and can be paid and calls-out others which do not fall within the limit.
 This makes it much faster for financial teams to pay carriers and helps them avoid overpaying on accident.

-- • Order Integrations – An integration between the TMS and an ERP or a financial system like NetSuite, Microsoft Dynamics, or QuickBooks can vastly improve the speed and accuracy or booking.
+- • Order Integrations – An integration between the TMS and an ERP or a financial system like NetSuite, Microsoft Dynamics, or QuickBooks can vastly improve the speed and accuracy of booking.
 Order information flows directly from the ERP system and automatically populates within the TMS so that users never need to re-key information.
-This eliminated user-error which can lead to endless firefighting and incorrect deliveries.
+This eliminates user-error which can lead to endless firefighting and incorrect deliveries.

 - • Order and Route Optimization – Some TMSs offer load and route consolidation and optimization through algorithms within their technology.
 The system can suggest the most efficient and cost-effective method of shipping a group of orders and the user can book the load quickly and easily.